 - 5.1.1 The High Needs Block supports provision for pupils and students with special educational needs (SEN) and disabilities (SEND), from their early years to age 25, and alternative provision (AP) for pupils who cannot receive their education in schools. - 5.1.2 High needs funding is intended to support the most appropriate provision for each individual, taking account of parental and student choice, providing appropriate provision in a range of settings, and to avoid perverse incentives.
-It is intended to support good quality alternative provision for pupils who, because of exclusion, illness or other reasons, cannot receive their education in mainstream schools. - 5.1.3 For 2020/21, the following aspects of the high needs NFF have been confirmed: - The funding floor will be set at 8% so each local authority can plan for an increase of at least that percentage, taking into account changes in their 2 to 18 population (as estimated by the ONS). - The gains cap will be set at 17%. - 5.1.4 As Merton is a loser rather than a gainer under the HNB NFF, we will only see an 8% increase in funding which is not sufficient to fund the historic underfunding of our increases in EHCPs, our 12.8% increase in EHCP caseload from 2018 to 2019 as shown below, or the increase expected from 2019 to 2020 of 17.8%.
-The table below shows Merton's increase in EHCPs over the past four years.
+It is intended to support good quality alternative provision for pupils who, because of exclusion, illness or other reasons, cannot receive their education in mainstream schools. - 5.1.3 For 2021/22, the following aspects of the high needs NFF have been confirmed: - The funding floor will be set at 8% so each local authority can plan for an increase of at least that percentage, taking into account changes in their 2 to 18 population (as estimated by the ONS). - The gains cap will be set at 12%. - 5.1.4 As Merton is a loser rather than a gainer under the HNB NFF, we will only see an 8% increase in funding which is not sufficient to fund the historic underfunding of our increases in EHCPs, the increase in EHCP caseload since 2016 to 2020 is 79%.
+From 2019 to 2020 the forecast is an increase of 12.6%.
+The table below shows Merton's increase in EHCPs over the past five years.